-The Ghost 12 by Brooks has been completely redesigned into a sleek looking shoe and 3D Fit Print.
-A stylish look doesn’t help with standing, but it’s a nice bonus since the shoe is also very well made.
+The Ghost 15 by Brooks has undergone a sleek redesign by way of 3D Fit Print.
+A stylish look doesn’t help with standing, but it’s a nice bonus since the shoe is already very well made.
 This shoe has a neutral fit and is lightweight, which helps during the day if you are standing and walking.

-Common in many of Brook’s shoe designs, the Ghost 12 also comes with the BioMoGo DNA, which is their superior cushioning system.
-However, in the Ghost 12, it’s combined with the DNA Loft cushioning for a great combination of cushioning with stability to help minimize strain to your ankles and knees.
+Common in many of Brook’s shoe designs, BioMoGo DNA, provides the Ghost 15’s superior cushioning.
+However, in the Ghost 15, it’s also combined with DNA Loft cushioning for a great combination of cushioning and stability that minimizes strain on your ankles and knees.

 - Extra flexible for ease on the ankles

 - Heel counter structure make the shoe feel more secure